Importing from Photutils#

 >>> aper = CircularAperture((10, 20), r=4)

-In general, one should not import from specific submodules of packages.
+Do not import from specific modules of packages.
 This is unnecessary and the internal organization of the package may change without notice.
-For example, the following is not recommended:
+All public tools are available in the package top-level namespace.
+For example, do not import from the circle module within the aperture package:

 >>> from photutils.aperture.circle import CircularAperture